 Finding and sharing fabulous beauty products is a great joy in my life.
-But there’s a lot of care that goes into each and every review.
+I share products and services I have tested and believe in.

 The Anatomy of a Great Product

 My goal is to find beauty products which are both effective and clean.